 If travelling as a couple, you may prefer to be seated one in front of the other rather than in adjoining seats, giving the distance and privacy between seats.

 Seat 5A is held back for travellers who require the bassinet, or last-minute assignment if not needed for that purpose.
+You can read our guide on how to choose the best seat for your flight here.

 Food & drink